Azet52/ThingsMonitor/README.md

 # ThingsMonitor
 ThingSpeak basic browser

-Feel free in any use, but strict libraries and images licenses
+Feel free in any use, but stick to libraries and images licenses!